deepmodeling/tbplas/README.rst

 Documentation
 -------------

-The documentation is available online at `<http://yuan.whu.edu.cn/tbplas/documentation>`_.
-A local copy is located under *doc/build/html/index.html*.
+The documentation is available online at `<http://www.tbplas.net>`_.
+A local copy can be found under *doc/build/html/index.html*.

 Citation
 --------